-If you are concerned about a spot, talk to your doctor or a dermatologist the shape of one half does not match the other
+If you are concerned about a spot, talk to your doctor or a dermatologist

 Most moles and brown spots are harmless, but following the ABCDE's can help you detect melanoma early.

-A is for Asymmetry

-B is for Border

-the edges are ragged, blurred, or irregular

-C is for Color

-color is uneven and may include shades of black, brown, or tan there is a change in size, usually an increase the mole has changed over the past few weeks or months
+B is for A is for Border Asymmetry the shape of one the edges are half does not match ragged, blurred, the other or irregular C is for D is for Color Diameter color is uneven there is a change and may include in size, usually an shades of black. increase brown, or tan E is for Evolving the mole has changed over the past few weeks or months American Academy of Dermatologist

-D is for Diameter

-American Academy of Dermatologist